JinA293/JinA293/README.md

 =====================================================================================================================================

 * 🌍  I live in Kanagawa, Japan
-* 👨‍👨‍👦 I'm a representative of Peach.Tech and a deputy representative of Nineteen
+* 👨‍👨‍👦 I　was a representative of Peach.Tech.
-* 🧠 I'm learning React
 * ⚡ Motorbike　🏍

 ## Products and others